PolscienceAntwerp/flempar/README.md

 ## Installation

-You can install the released version of glempar from this repo with:
+You can install the released version of flempar from this repo with:

 ``` r
 require(devtools)